johanneskastl/openbao_vagrant_libvirt_ansible/README.md

 is enough for a demo.

-Ansible installs and configures a PostgreSQL database on the openbao-client VM and adds a instructions on how to setup the OpenBao PostgreSQL plugin to the OpenBao Server VM.
+Ansible installs and configures a PostgreSQL database on the openbao-client VM and adds instructions on how to setup the OpenBao PostgreSQL plugin to the OpenBao Server VM.
 Details can be found in the section on OpenBao and PostgreSQL below.

 ## Vagrant